ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-05-02-AWS-tagging.markdown

 ![image tooltip here](/assets/awstag2.png)

-- Ssh to a linux box where AWSCli installed and configured to a AWS account, export the instances with ID, export to a csv file
+- Open cloud shell or ssh to a linux box where AWSCli installed and configured to a AWS account, export the instances with ID, export to a csv file

 {% highlight shell %}
 root@ubt-server:~# aws ec2 describe-instances --output text --query 'Reservations[*].Instances[*].[InstanceId]' > zztag.csv